marcelotduarte/cx_Freeze/doc/src/bdist_rpm.rst

 ---------------------

-The RPM format is used by many popular Linux distributions, including Red Hat, SuSE, and Mandrake.
+The RPM format is used by many popular Linux distributions, including Red Hat, Fedora, and AlmaLinux.
 If one of these (or any of the other RPM-based Linux distributions) is your usual environment, creating RPM packages for other users of that same distribution is trivial.
 Depending on the complexity of your module distribution and differences between Linux distributions, you may also